theicct/polaris-doc/index.md

 The ICCT's Polaris model is a Python-based, global maritime emissions projection model covering all ocean transport activity.

-It was first developed in 2022-23 by Gabe Alvarez, Sola Zheng, Francielle Carvalho, Jakob Schmidt, Erik Pronk, Bryan Comer, and Josh Miller.
+It was first developed in 2022-23 by Gabe Hillman Alvarez, Xinyi Sola Zheng, Francielle Carvalho, Jakob Schmidt, Erik Pronk, Bryan Comer, and Josh Miller.

 ## Versions